prabha-07/prabha-07.github.io/README.md

 **LinkedIn:** [Prabhakaran P](https://www.linkedin.com/in/prabhakaran-p-7b38ab164/)

 ## OBJECTIVE
-Data Analyst with 2+ years of professional experience and a strong grasp on core advanced AI and Data Analytics, aiming to pursue an MS in Data Science with specializations in Large Language Models, Deep Learning, Visualization, and ML to gain a better understanding of the applications across media performance, marketing analytics domains and later work as a Data Scientist.
+Data Analyst with 2+ years of professional experience and a strong grasp on core advanced AI and Data Analytics, aiming to pursue an MS in Data Science with specializations in Large Language Models, Deep Learning, Visualization, and ML to gain a better understanding of the applications across media performance, marketing analytics or any cross-domain areas and later work as a Data Scientist.

 ---

 ## ACADEMIC QUALIFICATION
 **Bachelor of Engineering in Civil Engineering**
 **CGPA:** 8.2/10 (2018-2022)
-SSN College of Engineering (Anna University), Chennai, Tamil Nadu, India
+Sri Sivasubramaniya Nadar College of Engineering (SSN) - Anna University, Chennai, Tamil Nadu, India

 ---